Introduction

 UQSA is an R-package for modelling and calibration of biochemical (and other) reaction networks.

-An important part of this is the parameter estimation
+An important part of modelling is to estimate parameters

-(calibration), and to make sure that the uncertainty in the parameter
+(calibration), and to account for the uncertainty in the parameter

-estimates and predictions are accounted for.
-UQSA allow you to perform
+estimates and predictions.
+UQSA allows you to perform Bayesian

-model.
-With UQSA you can also do a global sensitivity analysis
+UQSA you can also do a global sensitivity analysis to guide

-UQSA is specially constructed for systems biology models as we use the SBtab format to define the model and calibration data (see intro to SBtab).
-But SBtab can be translated to and from other formats like SBML.
+UQSA is specially constructed for systems biology models, as we use the SBtab format to define the model and calibration data (see intro to SBtab).
+SBtab files can be translated to and from other formats like SBML.

 Models (reaction networks) written in SBtab can automatically be translated to ODE or stochastic models within UQSA.
 These mathematical models can next be simulated and calibrated.
-As part of the calibration uncertainty quantification is performed.
-We use likelihood based Bayesian approaches for the ODE models and Approximate Bayesian Comutation (ABC) for the stochastic models to do this.
-Finally a global sensitivity analysis can be don on a independent or non-independent parameter space.
+Uncertainty quantification is performed as part of the calibration.
+To do this, we use likelihood based Bayesian approaches for the ODE models and Approximate Bayesian Computation (ABC) for the stochastic models.
+Finally, a global sensitivity analysis can be performed on an independent or non-independent parameter space.

-You can read more about UQSA in our paper and there are several examples to try out within this documentation.
+You can read more about UQSA in our article and explore several examples available in this documentation.